FERPA Summary PageSummary information regarding the Family Educational Rights and Privacy Act (FERPA).

 Except under certain specified circumstances, FERPA affords parents/guardians or eligible students the right to inspect and review the student’s education records.
 Parents/guardians or eligible students have the right to request that a school correct records that they believe to be inaccurate or misleading.
 If the school does not amend the record as requested, the school must offer the parent/guardian or eligible student a hearing on the matter.

-More information on rights under FERPA can be found on the U.S. Department of Education (ED) Family Policy Compliance Office's Web page at FERPA General Guidance for Families .
+More information on rights under FERPA can be found on the U.S. Department of Education (ED) Family Policy Compliance Office's Web page at Protecting Student Privacy Web page .

 Exceptions to Written Parental Consent Requirement